cardistack/cardano-nodes-docker/README.md

 ### Start
-- first clone thos reposotory and cd into the directory. got clone https://github.com/cardistack/cardano-nodes-docker.git && cardano-nodes-docker
+- first clone this reposotory and cd into the directory. git clone https://github.com/cardistack/cardano-nodes-docker.git && cardano-nodes-docker
 - #### Directory structure

       - config

         - bin ( store any executables you want in here.
 Currently not used)

-        - logs (if you decide to log to files insted of console (default)).
+        - logs (if you decide to log to files instead of console (default)).

         - network(contains the topology files download from IOHK for the networks mentioned https://hydra.iohk.io/build/5416636/download/1/index.html into
           folders.
 You can manually modify these files like you would in a real node installation.